kkwong44/wordpuzzles/README.md

     * If the answer still incorrect then the process repeats with second letter of the word as an additional clue and indicate there is 1 more attempt left.
 Player ask to enter another answer.
     * The validation and checking will repeat against the final answer
     * If the answer still incorrect then it will show the answer is wrong and display the puzzle word with the answer grid showing where the word was hidden.
-* A score tally will display at the end of each puzzle
+* A score tally will display at the end of each puzzle.
-* Also, an option is available to play another puzzle
+* Also, an option is available to play another puzzle.
 * The processes will repeat and create a new puzzle grid if the player choose to play again.
-Otherwise the game will end with a message.
+Otherwise, the game will end with a message.

 When the player wishes to end the game, the score in this session will compare the scores in the leader board before displaying a message to thank the player for playing the game.